- Dr Marc Geddes

 For enquiries about recent conference papers and current work-in-progress, please contact me directly.

-[Forthcoming] (2019) Dramas at Westminster: The Quest for Accountability.
+[Forthcoming] (2019) Dramas at Westminster: Select Committees and the Quest for Accountability.
 Manchester: Manchester University Press.

 (2018) 'Committee Hearings of the UK Parliament: Who gives evidence and does this matter?', Parliamentary Affairs 71:2, pp.283-304.